tsrobinson/tsrobinson/README.md

 - 👋 Hi, I’m Tom!
-- 🌳 I’m an Assistant Professor in the Department of Methodology at the LSE
+- 🌳 I am an Assistant Professor in the Department of Methodology at the London School of Economics
 - 🌱 I’m currently researching methodological issues surrounding deep learning models, experimental methods, causal inference, and missing data.
 - 📫 You can reach me at t.robinson7[at]lse.ac.uk